Scandinavian rugs

-Scandinavia has a long and proud tradition of rug-making on par with many of the regions of the world that are perhaps more immediately associated with the craft—regions such as China and Persia.
-Rugs have been handmade by craftspeople in the Scandinavian countries of Denmark, Finland, Norway, and Sweden for centuries, and have often played important cultural roles in each of these countries.
-Contemporary Scandinavian rugs—most especially Swedish rugs—are among the most sought after rugs in the world today, largely due to the contributions of designers like Märta Måås-Fjetterström.
-The story of Scandinavian rugs is a vital chapter in the cultural study of Scandinavia, as it reveals a great deal about the aesthetic and social conventions of that region.
+Rugs have been handmade by craftspeople in the Scandinavian countries of Denmark, Finland, Norway, and Sweden for centuries, and have played important cultural roles in each of these countries.
+Contemporary Scandinavian rugs, especially Swedish rugs, are sought after by collectors, largely due to the contributions of designers like Märta Måås-Fjetterström.
+Scandinavian rugs are part of the cultural study of Scandinavia, as they demonstrate the aesthetic and social conventions of that region.

 History

+Influence

-The history of rug-making in Scandinavia is complex.
-Indeed, the history of how artisanal rug-making became a cultural institution throughout Scandinavia is very much the history of how the craft spread throughout the whole of Europe, from its origins as a traditional Eastern art form.
-Indeed, the rug-makers of Scandinavia – like many of their other European counterparts – were heavily influenced by the aesthetics as well as the manufacturing techniques of the rug-makers of Anatolia and Asia Minor, with whom the Scandinavians of the Early Middle Ages had considerable contact via international trade routes.
+The history of rug-making in Scandinavia reflects the history of how the craft spread throughout the whole of Europe, from its origins as a traditional Eastern art form.
+The rug-makers of Scandinavia, like many of their other European counterparts, were heavily influenced by the aesthetics as well as the manufacturing techniques of the rug-makers of Anatolia and Asia Minor, with whom the Scandinavians of the Early Middle Ages had considerable contact via international trade routes.
 By the tenth century of the Common Era, Scandinavians were trading extensively with the Byzantine Empire in Constantinople, creating a considerable interest in fine rugs throughout Scandinavia.

-Between the eighth and twelfth centuries of the Common Era, a large preponderance of traditionally made Byzantine rugs were brought into Northern Europe – including into the Scandinavian Kingdoms of Denmark, Norway and Sweden.
-Because of those countries' harsh climate, which frequently counts among the coldest and bitterest winters anywhere on Earth, the expertly crafted rugs of the Byzantines fit right in: the best Byzantine rugs were often hung in stately homes for insulation purposes and were frequently used as blankets by Scandinavian noblemen.
+Between the eighth and twelfth centuries of the Common Era, a large number of traditionally made Byzantine rugs were brought into Northern Europe, including into the Scandinavian kingdoms of Denmark, Norway and Sweden.
+Because of the harsh climate of those countries, the expertly crafted rugs of the Byzantines were welcomed: the best Byzantine rugs were hung in stately homes for insulation and were frequently used as blankets by Scandinavian noblemen.
 For a long time, it was this arrangement that dominated in Scandinavia: Oriental rugs were brought in from the Eastern Empire into Scandinavia, with very few original pieces actually being woven in Scandinavia.
 However, after centuries of exposure to fine Oriental rugs, the people of Scandinavia began to develop their own distinct style of artisanal rug-making.